KPaul404/dsc-dimensionality-reduction-lab/README.md

 print()
 print(f"Overall, the first two principal components explain {round(sum(evr_all_components*100), 3)}% of the variance")
 ```

+    The first principal component explains 71.582% of the variance
+    The second principal component explains 23.721% of the variance

+    Overall, the first two principal components explain 95.303% of the variance

 As you can see, these first two principal components account for the vast majority of the overall variance in the dataset.
 This is indicative of the total information encapsulated in the compressed representation (2 dimensions) compared to the original encoding (4 dimensions).